 The most common type of chelsea boot.
 Is considered to be formal/semi-formal due to it´s, normally, sleek outsole and slim profile.

-Name originates from an order of the shoe to Anello & Cole shoemaker in London by members of the Beatles.
-Became very popular during 1960’s and stayed so until late 1970’s when it started to decline in popularity.
+The name originates from an order of the shoe to Anello & Cole shoemaker in London by members of the Beatles.
+It became very popular during 1960’s and stayed so until late 1970’s when it started to decline in popularity.
 It has regained some of it´s former popularity during 2000 through 2010.

 Australian work boot

 Characterized by the heavy rubber outsole, often with a threaded design for grip.
 Upper is normally in a thicker durable leather quality.